 High minimum spend requirements

-Some credit cards, especially small business credit cards, are known to have very high spend requirements but those often come with extra valuable sign-up bonuses.
-If you’re a high spender, then be looking out for the credit card sign-up bonuses with high minimum spend requirements of $7,500+.
+Some credit cards, especially small business credit cards, are known to have very high spend requirements but those often come with extra valuable welcome bonuses.
+If you’re a high spender, then be looking out for the credit card welcome bonuses with high minimum spend requirements of $7,500+.
+I would definitely have my eye on the cards like the American Express Business Platinum Card which usually comes with a very lucrative welcome bonus.

 Annual spend rewards

 If you spend a lot of money each year then you should pay close attention to these annual spend offers.
-In my opinion most of these annual spend offers are not worth it but if you fall within certain niches they can actually make a lot of sense.
+In my opinion most of these annual spend offers are not worth it (mostly due to the opportunity costs) but if you fall within certain niches they can actually make a lot of sense.

 And we’re starting to see more of these type of bonuses pop up so I think they are trending towards being more valuable.